-- Accept, evaluate, approve or reject the registration of Certificate applications. - Verify the accuracy and authenticity of the information provided by the Subscriber at the time of application as specified in the Sectigo Reseller Validation guidelines documentation. - Use official, notarized or otherwise indicated document to evaluate a Subscriber application. - Verify the accuracy and authenticity of the information provided by the Subscriber at the time of reissue or renewal as specified in the Sectigo Reseller Validation Guidelines documentation.
+- Accept, evaluate, approve or reject the registration of Certificate applications. - Verify the accuracy and authenticity of the information provided by the Subscriber at the time of application as specified in this CPS, the BR and/or the EVG. - Use official, notarized or otherwise indicated document to evaluate a Subscriber application. - Verify the accuracy and authenticity of the information provided by the Subscriber at the time of reissue or renewal as specified in this CPS, the BR and/or the EVG.

-RAs act locally within their own context of geographical or business partnerships on approval and authorization by Section in accordance with Section practices and procedures.
+RAs act locally within their own context of geographical or business partnerships on approval and authorization by Sectigo in accordance with Sectigo practices and procedures.

-Sectigo extends the use of RAs for its Web Host Reseller, Enterprise Public Key Infrastructure (EPKI) Manager and, optionally, Powered SSL programs.
-Upon successful approval to join the respective programs the Web Host Reseller Subscriber, EPKI Manager Subscriber or Powered SSL Subscriber are permitted to act as an RA on behalf of Sectigo.
-RAs are restricted to operating within the set validation guidelines published by Sectigo to the RA upon joining the programs.
+Sectigo MAY extend the use of RAs for its Web Host Reseller, Enterprise Public Key Infrastructure (EPKI) Manager and, optionally, Powered SSL programs.
+Upon successful approval to join the respective programs the Web Host Reseller Subscriber, EPKI Manager Subscriber or Powered SSL Subscriber MAY be permitted to act as an RA on behalf of Sectigo.
+RAs are required to conform to this CPS, the BR and/or the EVG.
 Certificates issued through an RA contain an amended Certificate Profile within an issued Certificate to represent the involvement of the RA in the issuance process to the Relying Party.

-RAs do not issue or cause the issuance of SSL Certificates.
-Some RAs may be enabled to perform validation of some or all of the subject identity information, but are not able to undertake domain control validation.
+RAs do not issue or cause the issuance of Secure Server Certificates.
+Some RAs may be enabled to perform validation of some or all of the subject identity information but are not able to undertake domain control validation.